wp-plugins/custom-content-by-country/readme.txt

 message: is an optional piece of text you can display when the content that you're showing/hiding from a group of people isn't shown.
 Instead of displaying absolutely nothing, you can display a message. e.g message="Sorry, this content isn't available in your region."

+html: This is the html tag within which the content will be wrapped, e.g. DIV, SPAN, ...
+If this isn't specified, SPAN is used.
+If you don't want any HTML wrapping specify html="none"

 = How do I use the shortcode? =